6 Best Spanish Video Games to Level Up Your Language Skills

 Can You Really Learn Spanish by Playing Video Games?

+The big one?
+Motivation.
 Motivation is an important factor in any language program.
 If you don’t want to learn, you won’t.
 But Spanish video games are fun adventures that don’t feel like studying—hello, motivation!

-Playing games in Spanish is an authentic experience that’s just pure fun.
+Playing games in Spanish is an authentic immersive experience that’s just pure fun.
 You’ll be stoked to play these games, leading to tons of Spanish-language practice, which ultimately leads to higher proficiency.

 But it’s not just about logging those Spanish practice hours.
 Spanish video games can also directly impact your language skills.

 For example, games deconstruct language.
-The gameplay is built on short-and-sweet prompts, directions, dialogue with other characters and mini-stories.
+The gameplay is built on short prompts, directions, dialogue with other characters and mini-stories.
 Much of the language will also get repeated throughout the game.
 Even if you’re not able to understand everything on the screen, the manageable bites and repetition make it possible to follow along and learn new words in context.

 Researchers have also found that games increase the activity in the area of our brains related to memory and learning—namely, the hippocampus.
 Anything that enhances our ability to learn and remember new language concepts is an instant win.